A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Experimental Results

 \subsection{Convergence}

 Since the proposed model is non-convex, it is difficult to provide its theoretical proof of global convergence.
 Hereby, we present empirical evidence to show the convergence of the proposed model.
-Fig.~\ref{fig:12} plots the curves of the PSNR values versus iteration numbers for image CS (including $\emph{Peppers}, \emph{House}, \emph{Fence}$ and $\emph{Lena}$) with 0.2$N$ measurements as well as image inpainting with 80\% pixels missing for image $\emph{Mickey}, \emph{Starfish}, \emph{Nanna}$ and $\emph{Golem}$, respectively.
-It can be seen that with the increase of the iteration number, the PSNR curves of the reconstructed images gradually increase and then become flat and stable.
-Therefore, we conclude that the proposed scheme has a good convergence performance.
+Fig.~\ref{fig:12} plots the curves of the PSNR values versus the iteration numbers for image inpainting with 80\% pixels missing for image $\emph{Mickey}, \emph{Starfish}, \emph{Nanna}$ and $\emph{Murla}$ as well as image CS recovery (including image $\emph{Barbara}, \emph{House}, \emph{Fence}$ and $\emph{Lena}$) with 0.2$N$ measurements, respectively.
+It can be seen that with the increase of the iteration numbers, the PSNR curves of the reconstructed images gradually increase and then become flat and stable.
+Therefore, we conclude that the proposed GSC-$w\ell_p$ has a good convergence performance.